-America's Cup key managers turn whistleblowers
+ACE/Team NZ allegations: America's Cup key managers turn whistleblowers

 BusinessDesk has confirmed that Tom Mayo, Grant Calder, the principals of sports event management firm Mayo & Calder, and their accountant Michael Choy, have made protected disclosures to MBIE under the Protected Disclosures Act.

 MBIE on Thursday afternoon announced it was suspending further payments to ACE "pending the outcome of the process" to investigate claims it had received.
-Some $29 million of $40m has been paid to ACE under 'milestone' payments relating to the race fee for the event.
+Some $29 million of $40m has been paid to ACE under "milestone" payments relating to the race fee for the event.

 BusinessDesk had already independently established that all three were no longer at work at ACE.